-At both Site 2 (Figure 5-16) and Site 5 (Figure 5-19) the direction of groundwater flow was predominantly away from the streambed and into the subsurface in 2019, as in the three prior years.
+At both Site 2 (Figure 5-23) and Site 5 (Figure 5-26) the direction of groundwater flow was predominantly away from the streambed and into the subsurface in 2020, as in prior years.
 At both sites, the streams are mapped by the USGS as intermittent in the reaches adjacent to the monitoring sites (Figure 2-7).
 The seasonal disconnection between shallow groundwater and the streambed observed at these sites, even after a very wet precipitation year in 2017, indicates that these are perennially losing reaches where surface water infiltrates along the streambed to recharge the alluvial aquifer of the Napa Valley Subbasin.

-At Site 2, located along Dry Creek, a pattern similar to Site 5 occurred in 2019, such that unconfined groundwater levels were at or above the streambed during the winter and spring while stormflows provided recharge.
-Unlike at Site 5, however, the deeper, semi-confined portion of the aquifer system at Site 2 did not see groundwater levels equilibrate with the shallow, unconfined part of the aquifer system between 2015 and 2019.
-At both Sites 2 and 5, groundwater levels in the shallow, unconfined part of the aquifer system were consistently below the streambed elevation in the summer and part of the fall of 2017, indicating that groundwater was disconnected from the stream, although recharge to the groundwater system likely occurred for a portion of that period while water flowed in the streambed.
+At Site 2, located along Dry Creek, unconfined groundwater levels in the shallow monitoring well were within a few feet of the streambed during the winter and spring while stormflows provided recharge.
+However, the deeper, semi-confined portion of the aquifer system at Site 2, monitored by the deeper monitoring well, did not see groundwater levels equilibrate with the shallow, unconfined part of the aquifer system between 2015 and 2020.
+At both Sites 2 and 5, groundwater levels in the shallow, unconfined part of the aquifer system were consistently below the streambed elevation in the summer and fall of 2020, indicating that groundwater was disconnected from the stream.

-Site 2 also showed groundwater level differences between the shallow and deep casings of at least 8 feet for most or all of 2019.
+Site 2 also showed groundwater level differences between the shallow and deep casings of about 10 feet for most or all of 2020.
 Given that most groundwater withdrawals in Napa Valley occur from depths greater than 50 feet, the groundwater level data at Site 2 indicate how reductions in groundwater levels in deeper aquifer zones do not always result in equivalent water level reductions at the water table, where stream aquifer interactions can occur.
 Data collected at Site 2 show that this is true even at times of the year when the streambed is dry and groundwater recharge is not occurring along the stream.

-Although the period of record at these sites is short compared to many wells monitored by Napa County, Figure 5-20 demonstrates how the range of groundwater elevations monitored at a Surface Water - Groundwater Network site are comparable to a well constructed in a similar part of the aquifer system nearby.
+Although the period of record at these sites is short compared to many wells monitored by Napa County, Figure 5-27 demonstrates how the range of groundwater elevations monitored at a Surface Water - Groundwater Network site are comparable to a well constructed in a similar part of the aquifer system nearby.
 NapaCounty-133 is located approximately 0.5 miles south from Site 4 and a similar distance from the Napa River (Figure 4-2).
 Data from NapaCounty-133 from 1978 through 2019 show a similar range and stable trend in groundwater elevations from spring to fall across the full period of record, including 2019.

-In addition to continuous surface water-groundwater monitoring at five dedicated monitoring facilities throughout Napa Valley, Napa County, in cooperation with the WICC and the Napa RCD, continue to collect observations regarding streamflow conditions within the Napa Valley Subbasin through the Streamflow Watch Program.43 Throughout Water Year 2019, over 200 observations were recorded at 26 sites total (Figure 5-21).
-Napa County staff and members of the public who participate in the project receive training on data collection methods.
-Observations are recorded noting the site number, date, location, degree of litter, and the relative amount of flow observed, along with a site image at the time each observation is collected.
-These observations provide a useful complement to traditional stream gauge sites in the Subbasin by providing an understanding of streamflow conditions as they change throughout the year over a broad area.
-Knowledge of when wetted channels appear and recede is important in understanding baseflow influences on Groundwater Dependent Ecosystems (GDEs), including fish and other aquatic species.
+In addition to continuous surface water-groundwater monitoring at five dedicated monitoring facilities, Napa County, in cooperation with the WICC and the Napa County Resource Conservation District (Napa RCD), continue to collect observations regarding streamflow conditions within the Napa Valley Subbasin through the Stream Watch Program.
+47 Napa County staff and members of the public who participate in the project receive training on data collection methods from the Napa RCD.
+Volunteers record the site number, date, location, degree of litter, and the relative amount of flow observed, along with a site image at the time each observation is collected.